 Does that sound difficult?

-Yes, it can be if you don’t know what to do, or if you don’t have a process for creating them.
-That’s why I’m going to break down my process for title tags step-by-step.
+Yes, it can be if you don’t know what to do.
+That’s why I’m going to break down my process step-by-step.

 We’ll go through that process, but first, let’s look at why title tags are important for SEO.